asmitakatwal/asmitakatwal/README.md

 - 🤔 I’m looking for help with
   - Ideation
-  -**Tech Expertise**
+  - Tech Expertise
   - Networking
    Feel free to reach out if you're interested in any of these areas or if you have unique insights to share.
-Let's learn, grow, and collaborate in this ever-evolving journey! 🌐💡
+Let's learn, grow, and collaborate in this ever-evolving
+    journey! 🌐💡

 - Areas I'm particularly interested in:
   **🎸 Coding and Music:** If you enjoy both coding and playing the guitar, let's team up on projects where we can blend the rhythm of coding with the melody of guitar